facebook/react/docs/docs/integrating-with-other-libraries.md

 ## Integrating with Model Layers

-React has little opinion on how data is stored or updated and so it can be easily integrated with the model layer from other frameworks.
+React has little opinion on how data is stored or updated and so React components can easily incorporate the model layer from other frameworks.
 Models may be consumed as is or extracted using containers for better separation of concerns.
 Both approaches will be demonstrated using Backbone.

 ### Using Backbone Models in React components